Alternatives To Condoms | Smart Safe Choices

 The Hormonal Intrauterine Device (IUD)

-Similar in shape to the copper IUD but releases low doses of progestin locally within the uterus.
+Similar in shape to the copper IUD, the hormonal IUD releases low doses of progestin locally within the uterus.
 This hormone thickens cervical mucus and thins the uterine lining.

 It offers benefits like reduced menstrual bleeding and cramping for many users while maintaining effectiveness above 99%.
 The hormonal IUD requires professional insertion and removal but demands minimal user involvement afterward.